nikoladomazetovikj/e_commerce/README.md

 https://mailtrap.io/

+NOTE: Mail Trap is free but limited.
+There are always alternative tools.
+One of them is `MailHog`.

 18. In `Integrations` select `Laravel 7+` and copy values

 19. Paste the values in `.env` file (like in the .env.example)